-Sitting alone in beautiful grounds and with its strong, well-balanced proportions characteristic of the Georgian period, this property has a lot of charm.
-Displaying classic 6 over 6 sash windows on the first two floors and the smaller 3 over 3 sashes on the top floor, the number of units ensures ample light internally and was one of the main benefits of innovations in Georgian design.
+Sitting alone on beautiful grounds and with its strong, well-balanced proportions characteristic of the Georgian period, this period property has a lot of charm.
+Displaying classic 6 over 6 Georgian style sash windows on the first two floors and the smaller 3 over 3 box sashes on the top floor, the number of units ensured ample light internally and was one of the main benefits of innovations in Georgian design.

 Due to the degraded condition of many of the windows over time, including rot and cracks in wooden frames, the team’s extensive restoration skills were needed.
 To begin with, all surfaces are prepared with thorough scraping down of flaking paint and removal of rotten material before sanding down to bare where required.